mortezakowkabi/jcb-persian-documentation/037-Auto-create-SQL-updates-for-Componets-in-JCB.md

 During compilation, JCB:

-* Checks the **component’s change history**.
+* Checks the **component's change history**.
 * Identifies structural updates (new tables or fields).
 * Automatically generates the SQL required for these changes.
 * Increments the **component version** accordingly.

-Once the new component is installed, the new “Help Documents” view appears and its corresponding table is fully functional.
+Once the new component is installed, the new "Help Documents" view appears and its corresponding table is fully functional.
 The **Version Updates** tab confirms that:

 * Version `1.4.1` added the new table.